tianxiaogu/tianxiaogu.github.io/sata/index.md

 However, the previous rules are heuristic-based.
 There are a few actions that need a relative long wait interval.
 Hence, we randomly append a `maxExtraThorttle` to an action.

-Recommend configuration #1:
+Recommend configurations:

-1. Use the recommended default throttle.
+1. #1: Use the recommended default throttle.
-2. Smaller regular throttle and large probability to trigger the `maxExtraThrottle`:
+2. #2: Smaller regular throttle and large probability to trigger the `maxExtraThrottle`:
     * `ape.throttleForUnvisitedAction = 100`
     * `ape.throttlePerActivityTransition= 0`
     * `ape.throttlePerWeakStateTransition= 0`